 Thrive MSP 2040 provides forecasts for when and where growth is likely to occur, including type and density of development.
-The region is well served by a geographically dispersed pattern of long-established Minor airports.
-Airport service areas have been identified for the Major, Intermediate and Minor system airports, shown in Figure 9-1.
-These service areas are based upon a 3 nautical mile radius from the airport for noise, zoning and infrastructure land use compatibility.
-The 6 nautical mile radius is to prohibit new landfills, and wind tower.
+The region is well served by a geographically dispersed pattern of long-established minor airports.
+Airport service areas have been identified for the Major, Intermediate and minor system airports, shown in Figure 9-1.
+These service areas are based upon a three nautical mile radius from the airport for noise, zoning and infrastructure land use compatibility.
+The six nautical mile radius is to prohibit new landfills, and wind tower.
 Based on Thrive forecasts, no new general aviation airports are proposed.
-Public airports in the collar counties would provide future capacity for growing areas on the edge of the seven-county region.
+Public airports in the counties beyond the seven-county region would provide future capacity for growing areas on the edge of the region.